 Efficiency:

 If a mini-split system is oversized for a particular space, it will cycle on and off frequently, leading to short run times.
 This constant cycling can result in reduced energy efficiency, higher energy bills, and increased wear and tear on the equipment.
-Conversely, if the system is undersized, it may struggle to reach the desired temperature, running continuously at a higher–and less energy-efficient–mode.
+Conversely, if the system is undersized, it may struggle to reach the desired temperature, running continuously in a higher–and less energy-efficient–mode.

 Comfort: